krit-k7/StellarXblue-Belt/README.md

 ### ⚖️ Dispute Resolution with On-Chain Arbitration

 TrustWork integrates an advanced **on-chain arbitration system** to handle disagreements fairly and transparently.
 If a client and freelancer cannot agree, a neutral third-party arbitrator, whose address is set during contract creation, can be called upon.
 The arbitrator reviews evidence and, through a specific smart contract function (`resolve_dispute`), makes a binding decision on fund distribution.
-This mechanism ensures that disputes are resolved efficiently and impartially, with the blockchain enforcing the outcome without any off-chain coordination.
+This mechanism ensures that disputes are resolved efficiently and impartially, with the blockchain enforcing the outcome without relying on any off-chain coordination.

 *   **Implementation Details:**
     *   Arbitrator address is specified during the initial contract setup.